MauricioRibeiroTech/MauricioRibeiroTech/README.md

 # Mauricio Ribeiro

-My name is Mauricio Ap.
-Ribeiro, i'm from 🇧🇷 , my training is focused on exact areas 🖥️.
-I use programming to perform numerical analysis.
-However, I am a programming enthusiast and constantly learning.
-In this repository I will cover scripts to analyze the non-linear dynamic behavior of systems applied in engineering, physics, mathematics, chemistry and biology.
+My name is Mauricio, I am Brazilian, my background is focused on exact sciences.
+I have a PhD in Theoretical Physics, and I am a professor and analyst of nonlinear dynamic systems.

 ## My Skills